Can You Get Disability for Schizophrenia?

 In our experience, applicants often wait months or years for approval.
 Filing a complete application with strong evidence may help you receive benefits sooner.

 To be eligible for benefits, your symptoms must be severe enough to limit your ability to perform work activities.
-Some people may experience personal improvement that still leaves them functionally impaired, but every case is different.
+Some people may experience some improvement that still leaves them functionally impaired, but every case is different.
 An attorney can offer more personalized advice.

 Can I Work Part-Time While Receiving SSDI for Schizophrenia?